Coriolanus Snow: The Ballad of Songbirds & Snakes film

 Many critics disapproved of the film's focus on Snow.
 Vultures Roxana Hadadi reviewed that Snow's future villainy and a single year of his life prevent the movie from forming "a coherent portrait" of the character.
 In HuffPost, Candice Frederick objected to the origin story of a white male villain as clichéd.
 Frederick found it hard to be invested in the story when Snow's villainy is already known and criticized the implications of an oppressed woman of color—Lucy Gray—falling in love with her white oppressor—Snow.
 Lauren Coates of Chicago Reader said the film did not "fully commit to exploring Snow as a twisted antihero", instead focusing on the "distraction" of Snow and Lucy Gray's Romeo and Juliet-like relationship.

 Sandra Hall of The Sydney Morning Herald described Blyth's Snow as "intimidatingly tall with icy blue eyes, blonde curls and a patrician demeanour".
 In Deadline Hollywood, Valerie Complex said Snow had "uncharacteristic hesitancy and lack of confidence", unlike the book's "chillingly dispassionate cunning", and that humanizing the character worked against the film.
 The Observers Wendy Ide found Snow "oddly inconsistent" and undeveloped; Times Stephanie Zacharek questioned why Lucy Gray would be attracted to him.
-In contrast, Elizabeth Weitzman of Time Out praised Blyth's "understated charisma" and chemistry with other actors for providing the "steady centre" of the film.
+In contrast, Riley Utley of Cinema Blend argued that neither truly loved the other and that their relationship was transactional in nature, believing that Lucy loved him as a result of traumatizing circumstances and Snow love's for her was an accidental result of using her for power, which he valued more.
+Elizabeth Weitzman of Time Out praised Blyth's "understated charisma" and chemistry with other actors for providing the "steady centre" of the film.